top of page

 2. Education Is Paramount

-We work with lots of very well-educated clients, and many are willing to make great financial sacrifices to send their kids and grandkids to elite universities – often their alma mater.
-That may sound admirable, but with the exorbitant cost of private colleges today and minimal financial aid for reasonably affluent families who have lots of assets, home equity and children who aren’t exceptionally large elite athletes, they could be sacrificing their well-being and enjoyment of life just to pay tuition for children who may or may not be accepted to an elite university.
+We work with many well-educated clients, and many are willing to make significant financial sacrifices to send their kids and grandkids to elite universities—often their alma mater.
+This may sound admirable, but with the exorbitant cost of private colleges today and minimal financial aid for reasonably affluent families, they could be sacrificing their well-being and enjoyment of life just to pay tuition for children who may or may not be accepted to an elite university.

 To alleviate this financial pressure, it might take several conversations to help them understand the pros and cons of scaling down to a smaller, less expensive house while they’re still in their working years.
-It's not only about understanding the tax consequences and the financial obligations and long-term outcomes, by getting to know our clients and their family dynamics so well – and by sharing with them the experiences of other clients who’ve gone through similar situations --– we can guide them through these difficult financial decisions.
-Again, our role is to listen carefully and objectively and help them make the decisions that will give them the greatest peace of mind.
+It's not only about understanding the tax consequences and financial obligations but also about getting to know our clients and their family dynamics.
+By sharing the experiences of other clients who’ve gone through similar situations, we can guide them through these difficult financial decisions.
+Again, our role is to listen carefully and objectively, helping them make decisions that will give them the greatest peace of mind.

 3. I Want To Bounce The Last Check Of My Lifetime

-What this expression means is that someone’s financial plan was so accurate that they and their spouse could live comfortably throughout their golden years, but with nothing left over in their accounts when they die.
-In other words, nothing left to be contested by their children, heirs, charities or creditors.
-This requires a different set of planning requirements than for couples who want to make sure that their children, grandchildren and favorite causes are well taken care of when they pass away.
+This expression means that someone’s financial plan was so accurate that they and their spouse could live comfortably throughout their golden years, with nothing left over in their accounts when they die.
+In other words, nothing left to be contested by their children, heirs, charities, or creditors.
+This requires a different set of planning requirements than for couples who want to ensure their children, grandchildren, and favorite causes are well taken care of when they pass away.

 4. I Don’t Want To Be A Burden To My Children If I Need Nursing Care

-If that’s a priority, there might be certain sacrifices they have to make during their retirement to make sure they have sufficient resources for both.
-It comes down to weighing the pros and cons of purchasing an appropriate insurance policy, or some other planning techniques that would ensure that they have the resources.
+If that’s a priority, there might be certain sacrifices they have to make during retirement to ensure they have sufficient resources for both.
+It comes down to weighing the pros and cons of purchasing an appropriate insurance policy or employing other planning techniques that would ensure they have the necessary resources.
 Some people are wealthy enough to self-insure.
-But even though they have enough in assets to pay comfortably for their late in life medical expense, they are so anxious about the cost of end-of-life care – having seen it erode the wealth of friends and family members -- that they may choose to pay for a long-term care insurance (LTC) policy anyway.
+However, even those with enough assets to comfortably pay for late-life medical expenses may choose to purchase long-term care insurance (LTC) for peace of mind.
+They may have seen it erode the wealth of friends and family members and want to avoid that fate.

 Wooden blocks labeled "wants" and "needs" balance on a seesaw against a black background, highlighting decision-making concepts.